jthurst01/platform-events-node-example/README.md

-platform-event-socketio
+platform-event-servicemax
 =======================

 Node demo that streams Platform Events from Salesforce.com to the browser using socket.io.
 You can run the demo by opening:

-[platform-event-socketio demo](http://platform-event-socketio.herokuapp.com/) - New Platform Events are streamed to this app and display in the browser using socket.io.
+[platform-event-servicemax demo](http://platform-event-servicemax.herokuapp.com/) - New Platform Events are streamed to this app and display in the browser using socket.io.

 ### Setup Remote Access in Salesforce.com